 Commissioner Oliver began his law enforcement career in 1999 as a Detention Officer with the Newton County Sheriff's Office.
 After becoming a Deputy Sheriff, Commissioner Oliver was promoted to Sergeant and subsequently promoted to Lieutenant.
 He held various positions with the Newton County Sheriff's Department including Uniform Patrol, Community Outreach, East Metro Drug Enforcement, Criminal Investigations, Special Investigations, Crime Suppression, and Public Information Officer.
 His background allowed him the versatility to effectively serve the community in various disciplines.

-Oliver is a 20-year veteran of law enforcement who began his career in 1999 as a detention officer with the Newton County Sheriff’s Office.
-Oliver was one of the first employees of the Brookhaven Police Department when the new city was formed in 2013.
-Commissioner Oliver was named Chief of Police for the City of Social Circle in January 2016 and in November 2018, he was designated by Social Circle as Deputy City Manager.
+In 2013, Commissioner Oliver was one of the first to be hired for the Brookhaven Police Department when the new city was formed.
+He was hired as a Sergeant and later promoted to Lieutenant.
+He later served as the Assistant Commander of Internal Affairs and Criminal Investigations.
+On January 8, 2016, Commissioner Oliver was officially named Chief of Police for the City of Social Circle after a long, competitive process.
+In November 2018, he was designated by the City of Social Circle as Deputy City Manager.